 The neck, legs and belly are used as "Seconds" which are not quite as soft and vary in length.
-It is used for alpaca rugs, socks and felting.
+It is used for bird balls, dryer balls, socks and felting.
 We also sell alpaca fleece directly in a variety of colors.

 The entire alpaca shearing process usually takes about 10 minutes.

 Alpaca Fiber is as soft as cashmere and warmer, lighter and stronger than wool.
 There are more natural colors (22) than any other fiber producing animal.
 This cashmere-like fleece, once reserved for Incan royalty, is now enjoyed around the world.

 The fiber is a thermal insulator and absorbs ambient humidity, thus affording greater protection and comfort in a variety of climates.
 The fiber will not burn unless it is in direct contact with a flame and therefore offers the wearer greater safety.
 High strength and elasticity make this fiber highly durable and lasting longer.

 Alpaca is flame resistant, meeting the standards of the US Consumer Product Safety Commission's rigid testing specifications as a Class 1 fiber for use in clothing and furnishings.

 Alpacas water resistant, making spills easy to clean up before water saturates the fiber allowing stain to develop.
 It is also absorbent to oils, meaning that the oils do not penetrate the fibers, but merely cling to the fiber for easy cleaning without harsh chemicals.